Roman Republic

 2. 1,340 from Uri, the region of the Diyala river.

-Steinkeller argued (at p.
-132, citing one of his earlier papers) that the LGN:
+Piotr Steinkeller (referenced below, 2013, at p.
+132) argued (citing one of his earlier papers) that the LGN:

 1. “... represents a gazetteer of the archaic territorial state of Kish.”

-Furthermore, on the basis of this hypothesis, he argued (at p.
-148) that, by the time that the now-unknown king of Kish ommissioned the ‘Prisoner Plaque’, he exercised hegemony over:
+Furthermore, on the basis of this hypothesis, he further argued (at p.
+148) that, by the time that the now-unknown king of Kish commissioned the ‘Prisoner Plaque’, he exercised hegemony over:

 1. “... the entire territory of northern Babylonia, most northern section of southern Babylonia (Nippur, Isin and Eresh) and large portions of of the Diyala Region.
 The Kishite expansion also affected Assyria, on the upper reaches of the Tigris ...”